 The purpose of the Committee is oversee the MDD Market Participant Identity process for gas Market Participants in accordance with the Market Domain Data Market Participant Identity Verification Approach Document (the Verification Approach Document).

-The Committee shall, on behalf of the DSC Contract Management Committee, approve MDD Applications to add, amend or delete Market Participant Identities from the MDD Market Participant Identity List in accordance with the Verification Approach Document.
-This will not be via a formal vote.
+The Committee shall, on behalf of the DSC Contract Management Committee, provide deemed approval of MDD Market Participant Identity Applications (MP Id Applications) to add, amend or delete Market Participant Identities from the MDD Market Participant Identity List (MP Id List) in accordance with the Verification Approach Document.
+A full list of deemed approvals will be made available to the DSC Contract Management Committee.
+The MP Id List shall be updated provided that there is not a reversal of this approval by the DSC Contract Management Committee.

-The Committee shall on an annual basis, on behalf of the DSC Contract Management Committee, approve the MDD Release Schedule that shall include the deadline for MDD Applications by Market Participants to the CDSP, publication date by the CDSP to solicit representations from existing Market Participants, the publication date of the release content and the effective date of each release.
+The Committee shall on an annual basis, on behalf of the DSC Contract Management Committee, approve the MDD Market Participant Identity Release Schedule (MP Id Release Schedule) that shall include the deadline for MP Id Applications by Market Participants to the CDSP, publication date by the CDSP to solicit representations from existing Market Participants, the publication date of the release content and the effective date of each release.

-Representations must be provided by market participants to the CDSP in accordance with the MDD Release Schedule.
-Any representations that intends to reject, modify or defer an MDD Application must be provided in writing to the CDSP by the date specified in the MDD Release Schedule.
+Representations must be provided by Market Participants to the CDSP in accordance with the MP Id Release Schedule.
+Any representations that intends to reject, modify or defer an MDD Application must be provided in writing to the CDSP by the date specified in the MP Id Release Schedule.

-Modification of an MDD Application may only take place following provision of representations in line with the timelines, assessed against the Verification Approach Document and agreed by the MDD Applicant in advance of the meeting.
+Modification of an MP Id Application may only take place following provision of representations in line with the timelines, assessed against the Verification Approach Document and agreed by the MDD Applicant in advance of the meeting.

 The Committee shall review amendments to the Verification Approach Document proposed by the CDSP, and make recommendations to the DSC Contract Management Committee whether to approve such amendments.
 The CDSP shall review this document no less frequently than annually.